majestic53/e65/readme.md

 $ w <ADDRESS> <VALUE>

-For example: w fffa will write a byte to memory location 0xfffa
+For example: w fffa aa will write the byte 0xaa to memory location 0xfffa

 $ ww <ADDRESS> <VALUE>

-For example: ww fffa will write a word to memory location 0xfffa
+For example: ww fffa aabb will write the word 0xaabb to memory location 0xfffa
 ```

 To disassemble instructions in memory: